Itsjustme27/Login-Signup/README.md

 # Login-Signup
-Log In and Sign Up pages using php
+Log In and Sign Up pages with CRUD functionality in php